 Position Summary

-Death of Classical, located in New York City, is looking for a part-time Development Associate, reporting to the General & Artistic Director, in order to support our audience experience and fundraising activities.
+Death of Classical, located in New York City, is looking for a part-time Director of Artistic & Operations, reporting to the General & Artistic Director, in order to support our artistic planning and administration, concert production team, and general operations.

 About Death of Classical